rtbigdata/gpoints/README.md

 # gpoints
 Geospatial points mapped using MongoDB, Node, Express and Leaflet

+Demo running on Heroku platform: https://secret-earth-76587.herokuapp.com/gpoints/34.1629/-118.3123

-For this to work you will need to get some geospatial point data and load it into MongoDB, then create a 2dsphere index on the collection.
+You can deploy this to your own local or Heroku environment, or any type of server that can run node.js.
+You will need to get some geospatial point data and load it into MongoDB, then create a 2dsphere index on the collection.

 Example commands to do this, starting from your CLI: